POSTED BY October 9, 2017 COMMENTS (37)ON

 Job loss is a scary situation because it’s a big disruption in your life.
 If you lose your job, you need to suddenly look for another job quickly because you have to meet your household expenses and also deal with the emotional crisis.

-In case of a layoff, you also lose the self confidence and start doubting yourself and keep wondering what the future is going to be now.
+In case of a layoff, you also lose self-confidence and start doubting yourself and keep wondering what the future is going to be now.
 Look at these news headlines which talk about so many job losses in India.
-While all the sectors have layoffs, these headlines are more from IT sector.
+While all the sectors have layoffs, these headlines are more from the IT sector.

 Have you ever thought about this situation?
 Have you ever visualized about losing the job?

 We all are so confident subconsciously that something like a job loss is never going to happen with us.
 We hear that it has happened in someone else life, but we consider ourselves so lucky for no reason.

 Our lives are smooth and our planning for the future is perfect, but it’s critical to check if you can take the bad news of job loss?
 Is your financial life strong enough to handle that situation?